automatic-ripping-machine/automatic-ripping-machine/arm_wiki/docker.md

 ## Updating docker image
 To update the docker image to the latest released code follow these steps.
 Please note, the user running the command should be in the docker group.
-You can find out more from the [docker post install steps] (https://docs.docker.com/engine/install/linux-postinstall/).
+You can find out more from the [docker post install steps](https://docs.docker.com/engine/install/linux-postinstall/).

 1. Stop the running ARM container